Chapter 1: The Viability Mindset and Core Principles

 Think of LTV:CAC as your startup's gravity.

-• 1:1 to 3:1 = You are trading water.
+- 1:1 to 3:1 = You are treading water.
 You might survive, but you won't scale.
+There's not enough margin to reinvest in growth, product development, or team expansion.
+You're running to stand still.

 Principle 3: Feasibility is Execution Risk

 A validated problem and viable economics are insufficient if you can't deliver.
 Feasibility assessment measures whether you can actually execute.
+This is where many founders with strong financial models still fail -- they prove the model works on paper but can't translate it into operational reality.

-Risk Type The Question Warning Signs
+| Risk Type | The Question | Warning Signs |

-Technical Risk Can we build it?
-Dependent on unproven technology, "magic AI" assumptions, no POC
+| Technical Risk | Can we build it? | Dependent on unproven technology, "magic AI" assumptions, no POC, reliance on a single foundation model provider |

-Operational Risk Can we support it?
-Heavy manual "Wizard of Oz" processes that don't scale, key person dependency
+| Operational Risk | Can we support it? | Heavy manual "Wizard of Oz" processes that don't scale, key person dependency, no documented processes |

-Regulatory Risk Is it legal?
-Operates in gray areas (AI copyright, fintech compliance), relies on loopholes
+| Regulatory Risk | Is it legal? | Operates in gray areas (AI copyright, fintech compliance), relies on loopholes, regulatory landscape actively shifting |

 Testing Viability Hypotheses